peteroupc/peteroupc.github.io/randomgendoc.md

      |
      |  atan2(y, x)
      |      Calculates the approximate measure, in radians, of the angle formed by the
-     |      X axis and a line determined by the origin and the given coordinates of a 2D
+     |      x-axis and a line determined by the origin and the given coordinates of a 2D
      |      point.
 This is also known as the inverse tangent.
      |
      |  cos(a)